-We may seek to enter into strategic collaborations and licensing agreements with third parties to develop products, including products based on our Time-DomainTM Sequencing technology, such as the creation and identification of content and development of new applications.
+We may seek to enter into strategic collaborations and licensing agreements with third parties to develop products, such as the creation and identification of content and development of new applications.
 However, there is no assurance that we will be successful in doing so.
 Establishing collaborations and licensing arrangements is difficult and time-consuming, and discussions may not lead to collaborations or licenses on favorable terms, if at all.
 Even if we establish such relationships, if our partners do not prioritize and commit sufficient resources to develop and sell products, they may never result in the successful development or commercialization of products.